y-suraj/Javascript-Practicals-and-Tests/Basic Concepts and Projects/Project 4 - Logic Statements/Chapter projects/README.md

+# Chapter projects
-1. Ask the user to enter a number and check whether it's greater than, equal to, or less than a dynamic number value in your code.
+## 1. Ask the user to enter a number and check whether it's greater than, equal to, or less than a dynamic number value in your code.
 Output the result to the user.
 ```js
 let val = prompt("Enter a number between 1 to 10: ");
 val = Number(val);